Subcompactions

 Boundary Selection (Heuristic)

-Section titled “Boundary Selection (Heuristic)”The goal of the boundary selection is to make the sub-compactions roughly equally sized without spending too much time figuring this out (i.e. only by reading the manifest).
+Section titled “Boundary Selection (Heuristic)”The goal of boundary selection is to split a compaction into roughly equally sized sub-ranges, measured in bytes.

 We could optionally introduce max_concurrent_subcompactions to allow scheduling more